Geometric Floquet theory

-Numerical simulations on a small kicked spin chain with disorder support our analytical analysis from above, see Fig~\ref{fig:dtc}: in a finite parameter regime around the fine-tuning point, $\theta_x=\pi$, we observe $\pi$-splitting between quasi-energies accompanied with the same splitting in geometric phases and degenerate Kato energies.
-Further away from the fine-tuning point, $(\pi-\theta_x)>0.02\pi$~\footnote{We expect the deviation from $\Delta \gamma \pm\pi$ appearing in the regime $0.98\pi<\Delta\gamma<0.99\pi$ to be outliers that disappear with increasing system size.}, the Kato-energies are no longer degenerate clearly indicating a transition away from the DTC order; notably, the variation in quasi-energy levels is more obscure.
-Therefore, similar to the heating transition above, the Kato spectrum may serve as a susceptible indicator for the transition from an ordered to a disordered state.
-In summary, we demonstrated that true DTC order is of purely geometric origin, while the average Kato energies remain degenerate.
+Numerical simulations on a disordered kicked chain of $L{=}14$ spins support our analytical analysis, see Fig~\ref{fig:dtc}: in a finite parameter regime around the fine-tuned point, $\theta_x{=}\pi$, we observe $\pi$-splitting between quasienergies accompanied by the same splitting in geometric phases and degenerate average energies.
+Further away from the fine-tuned point, $(\pi-\theta_x){>}0.02\pi$, the average energies~(Fig~\ref{fig:dtc}c) are no longer degenerate, clearly indicating a transition away from DTC order; the variation in quasienergy~(Fig~\ref{fig:dtc}b) is noticeably less pronounced.
+Therefore, similar to the heating transition above, the average-energy spectrum may serve as a susceptible indicator for the transition from an ordered to a disordered state.
+In summary, we demonstrated that true DTC order is of purely geometric origin, while the average energies remain degenerate.